USCG Activities Europe: International Port Security Program

-In 2004 ACTEUR became home to a team of International Port Security Liaison Officers (IPSLOs) who work with all maritime trading countries in the AOR.
+In 2004 ACTEUR became home to a team of International Port Security Liaison Officers (IPSLO's) who work with all maritime trading countries in the AOR.
 The IPSLOs are a vital part of the Coast Guard's International Port Security (IPS) Program.
 Their mission is to learn about maritime port security efforts and implementation of the ISPS Code in all countries that conduct maritime trade with the U.S.

 This is accomplished by continual engagement with fellow maritime nations.
 At times engagements are less formal and conducted by the IPSLO alone and other times more formal and include a delegation of IPS Program managers from Washington DC or Portsmouth, Virginia.
 In all cases, engagements provide the opportunity to conduct on-site information exchanges, share best practices, and observe each country's efforts on maritime port security.
-IPSLOs also facilitate reciprocal visits to the U.S. allowing other nations to view first hand security practices in U.S. ports.
+IPSLO's also facilitate visits to the U.S. allowing other nation's port security personnel to observe security practices in U.S. ports.